LandonSchropp/tic_tac_toe/readme.md

 * `cordova platform add ios`: Add iOS to the list of platforms.
 * `cordova emulate ios`: Run the application in the iOS simulator.
 * `cordova run ios`: Run the application on a connected iOS device.

+## Cordova Gotchas

+There are a few gotchas in this project, all of which come with Cordova.

+* The project's build directory must be `www`.
+Cordova doesn't allow you to configure a different directory.
+* Whenever you run Cordova commands that update the packages, the formatting of the `config.xml` and `package.json` files gets screwed up.
+They must be fixed before they're committed.
+* This project must use NPM.
+Cordova assumes you're using NPM, and bad things happen if you try to use Yarn instead.
+* Before launching the project on a phone, you must set the deployment target and team manually in the project settings.
+* If you don't build the assets for the project before running any `cordova` commands, Cordova will complain that the project isn't Cordova-based.
+* If you want to change the splash screen, you must re-add the platform from scratch.
+Rebuilding won't do it.
+* The splash screen file can be located in any directory, but it must *exactly* follow the naming convention specified in the [repo](https://goo.gl/vQPVDr), or it won't work.